mohmmedh1/Security-and-Risk-Management/U2/U2-evidence.md

 # 🧩 Unit 2: Users, Assessments and the Risk Management Process

-**Seminar Title:** The Role of AI in Risk Management – A Case Study
+**Seminar Title:** The Role of AI in Risk Management – A Case Study Spears, J. and Barki, H. (2010) ‘User participation in information systems security risk management’, *MIS Quarterly*, 34(3), pp. 503–522.
 ---

 ## 🧠 Workshop Activity – Questions and Answers